Vitaly Meursault | Home

 • Natural Language Processing (NLP) in Economics (especially, how to ensure NLP measures are good)

-• Fair in ML for consumer finance (especially, how to fit together ML with fair lending policy with minimal adjustments to either)
+• Fair ML for consumer finance (especially, how to fit together ML with fair lending policy with minimal adjustments to either)

 I think that interdisciplinary research is very cool.